complexdatacollective/documentation.networkcanvas.com/_key-concepts/input-controls.md

 ---
 title: Input Controls

-definition: Input controls provide a flexible way to assign values to variables in [forms](../forms).
+definition: A flexible way to assign values to variables in [forms](../forms).
 By separating the visible control from the variable type, you can choose the best possible interview experience for your participant.
 ---